cadesalaberry/minerva/README.md

 	pip install git+https://github.com/cadesalaberry/minervashadow

-Or you can use the makefile included in the repository.
-Providing you already have git installed:
+Or you can use the makefile included in the repository, provided you already have git installed:

 	git clone https://github.com/cadesalaberry/minervashadow.git
 	cd minervashadow